Compliance Performance Indicators

 Many of the indicators that are commonly used by both CMS and the carriers to monitor agent performance are explained below.
-There are also some helpful tips to assist agents in staying compliant with CMS Medicare Marketing guidelines and the various carrier compliance programs.
-Note: disciplinary or corrective action by the carrier for not meeting expectation in these areas may include re-training up to termination and formal reporting to the Department of Insurance.
+There are also some helpful tips to assist agents in staying compliant with CMS Medicare Communications and Marketing Guidelines and the various carrier compliance programs.
+Note: disciplinary or corrective action by the carrier for not meeting expectation in these areas may include re-training up to termination and formal reporting to a state Department of Insurance.

 Complaints and Marketing Incidents

 Both the carriers and CMS field complaints from consumers about agent marketing practices.
 Carriers track the volume and types of allegations that are made.
 If you receive a complaint from the carrier, respond within the timeframe given with all necessary documentation, keep the response non-emotional and do not contact the client during the complaint process.

 Timely handling and processing of enrollment applications is important.
 A late application is defined differently by each carrier.
 Usually, applications must be in the carrier’s possession within two calendar days of receipt by agent.
 Try to use electronic methods or fax.
 And beware that there are often two separate fax lines for Part D applications and Medicare Supplement applications.
 Avoid holding onto applications for any reason.

 Monitors the number and percentage of enrollments cancelled before the effective date of coverage.

 Monitors the number and percentage of disenrollments within 90 days of the effective date (excludes disenrollments due to death, out-of-area moves, loss of Part A or loss of Part B).